vchs/RaaS/README.md

 ####
 <br>
 <br>
-The files contains the parameters to connect to the DR VPC you want to interact with. <br>
+The file contains the parameters to connect to the DR VPC you want to interact with. <br>
 <br>
-The format of the file is as follows: <br>
+The format of the file MUST be as follows: <br>
 <br>
 :username: email@domain@OrgName<br>
 :password: password<br>